-PM (Particulate matter) is the general term used for a combination of solid particles and liquid droplets found in the air.
-PM can also be referred to as PM10 and PM2.5.
-PM10 and PM2.5 refer to the aerodynamic equivalent diameter of 10 microns or less and 2.5 microns or less, respectively.
-The quantity and characteristics of the material and particle size distribution are dependent on the process generating the particulate matter.
+Particulate matter (PM) is the general term used for solid particles and liquid droplets suspended in the ambient air or process gas streams.
+PM can also be referred to as PM10 and PM2.5 which refer to the aerodynamic equivalent diameter of 10 microns or less and 2.5 microns or less, respectively.

 The origin of particulate matter in the ambient air can be natural such as wind-blown dust and volcanoes or human activity such as fossil fuel combustion and automobiles.
 Particulate matter in the air may also originate from atmospheric reactions between airborne gases such as sulfur oxides, organic compounds and nitrogen oxides.

 Some of particulates are visible with the naked eye but most can only be detected with a microscope or a scanning electron microscope.
 Examples of the typical size ranges for various types of particulates in this diagram.

 Particulate matter in the ambient air is harmful for several reasons.
 Most important is the effect on human health.
 As a general rule, particulates are the most harmful form of air pollution due to their ability to penetrate deep into the lungs and blood streams unfiltered, causing heart attacks, respiratory disease, and premature death.
 Particulate matter in the size range of less than 2.5 microns is particularly dangerous in this regard because particles of this size are not well filtered by the upper respiratory system so they can pass into the alveolar membranes causing significant damage.

 Particulate matter is also the leading cause of visibility degradation of the ambient air as well as a nuisance that can soil any surface exposed.